rkgIITBh/data-structures.github.io/HTML/listImplementation.md

+## Implementation of List in C
 The first thing about implementation is to declare the memory requirement for the data structure.
 In the case of a list, we need at least two fields to define a node, namely,

 - ### Information content: to store an item of information in an element of the list.
 - ### Successor element: to be able to fetch the successor from a given element of the list.